 Rent vs Buy in Arizona (2026 Cost Analysis + Calculator)

-This guide breaks down the real cost comparison for renting and buying across Arizona's major markets, including a worked break-even example, the state-specific factors that shift the outcome, and a calculator to model your own scenario.
+This guide covers the real cost comparison for renting and buying across Arizona's major markets — Phoenix, Scottsdale, Tucson, and the outer suburbs — with a metro comparison table, worked break-even example, and the state-specific factors that determine the outcome.

 Migration-driven demand